DiWHNJ/MIKE_data/README.md

 ## **Dataset**
 **Benchmark: MIKE** [download](https://www.dropbox.com/scl/fi/uq2adgnsjz91zo97ylmc7/MIKE_data.rar?rlkey=gmnfstds44w5iburkpp1l64ar&dl=0)

-We have opened up our complete dataset through the above link, and the detailed settings of the dataset can be referred to our paper.
+You can download the complete dataset through the above link, and our dataset will be open source.

 ## Case study
 These are some example case studies of our benchmark, which demonstrates the effects before and after editing.